-We apply PMEM~\cite{siarohin2021motion} as the generator part since it learns motion representations through self-learned region estimation.
+\textbf{Generalized Framework of Chromosome Straightening.} We apply PMEM~\cite{siarohin2021motion} as the generator part since it learns motion representations through self-learned region estimation.
 We can consider the chromosome straightening task as a motion transformation task for non-rigid objects.
 In the training stage, the generator requires a \textit{training source} and \textit{training driving} images with the same chromosome but different curvatures.
-As shown in Figure \ref{Fig_vitgan}-a, using the Motion Estimation Module, the flow and confidence maps containing a combination of region and background transformations are then fed into the Generation Module to synthesize the straightened chromosome.
-Subsequently, the straightened chromosome is supervised with the \textit{training driving} image by combining a multi-resolution perceptual loss and an equivariance loss, consistent with PMEM~\cite{siarohin2021motion}.
+As shown in Fig. \ref{Fig_vitgan}-a, using the Motion Estimation Module, the flow and confidence maps containing a combination of region and background transformations are then fed into the Generation Module to synthesize the straightened chromosome.
+Subsequently, the straightened chromosome is supervised with the \textit{training driving} image by a supervised reconstruction loss ($\mathcal{L}_1$), consistent with PMEM~\cite{siarohin2021motion}.
 One of the challenges of this task is the lack of \textit{training driving} data.
-However, PMEM~\cite{siarohin2021motion} is trained on sufficient image pairs (video clips containing only the same object).
-On a small dataset size, the standard PMEM may tend to transfer the shape as well as motion of the driving to source images, leading to inaccurate straightening results.
+However, PMEM was trained on sufficient image pairs (video clips containing only the same object)~\cite{siarohin2021motion}.
+On a small dataset, PMEM may inadequately transfer the shape of the driving image to the source image, leading to inaccurate straightening results.

-To alleviate this drawback, we propose a ViT-Patch discriminator (Figure \ref{Fig_vitgan}-b) that encodes not only local details but global feature connections .
-The final loss is the standard adversarial loss of the losses of generator and discriminator in the cGAN-based framework~\cite{isola2017image}.
-In the testing stage, the converged model straighten chromosomes by feeding \textit{test source} and \textit{test driving} images.
+To alleviate this drawback, we propose a ViT-Patch discriminator (Fig. \ref{Fig_vitgan}-b) that encodes not only local details but also global feature connection.
+The final loss is the standard adversarial loss of the generator and discriminator in the cGAN-based framework~\cite{isola2017image}.
+During testing, the converged model straighten chromosomes by feeding \textit{test source} and \textit{test driving} images.
 It is worth noting that the \textit{test driving} can be a different straight chromosome to the \textit{test source} since the motion representation has been learned.